Upgrade or downgrade a membership on behalf of a customer

 How to upgrade a customer's membership

-On the detail page for this membership, click either the 'Upgrade' or 'Downgrade' button, depending on the action the customer wishes to make:
+On the detail page for this membership, click either the 'Upgrade' or 'Downgrade' button, depending on the action the customer wishes to take:

 How much does the customer pay when they're upgraded?

-If an upgrade is performed mid-way through a customer's billing cycle, then that customer is likely to be entitled to credit towards their first payment.
-Let's take a look at how this works!
+If an upgrade is actioned mid-way through a customer's billing cycle, then that customer is likely to be entitled to credit towards their first payment.

-Using the example in the screenshot above, the customer pays £90 each month for the original membership, and the billing cycle runs from 16th-15th each month.
+In the screenshot above, the customer pays £100 each month for the original membership, and the billing cycle runs from 16th-15th each month.

 Lastly, you will need to choose one of the following payment options: